frozenabe/neoloopy-obsidian/README.md

 ![Example causal-loop diagram](screenshots/example-model.png)

-<sub>A neoloopy model on the in-Obsidian canvas — variables as notes,
+<sub>Diagram preview of a model (reinforcing + balancing loops).
+A screenshot of
-polarity-signed causal links, and the detected reinforcing (R) and balancing (B) feedback loops.</sub>
+the live in-Obsidian canvas will replace this for the store listing.</sub>

 - **Local-first and offline.** Each model is a folder of Markdown notes plus a small `model.json` manifest.
 No account, no server, nothing leaves your